Conjugate Heat Transfer for Reflector Bypass Flow

 At fluid-solid interfaces, the heat flux is imposed as a Neumann condition, where MOOSE computes the surface heat flux.

-Because the NekRS mesh contains very small elements in the fluid phase, fairly small time steps are required to meet Courant-Friedrichs-Lewy (CFL) conditions related to stability.
+Because the NekRS mesh contains very small elements in the fluid phase, fairly small time steps are required to meet CFL conditions related to stability.
 Therefore, the approach to the coupled, pseudo-steady CHT solution can be accelerated by obtaining initial conditions from a pure conduction simulation.
 Then, the initial conditions for the CHT simulation will begin from the temperature obtained from the conduction simulation, with a uniform axial velocity and zero pressure.
 The process to run Cardinal in conduction mode is described in Part 1: Initial Conduction Coupling , while the process to run Cardinal in CHT mode is described in Part 2: CHT Coupling .

 Meshing